swh.objstorage.objstorage module#

 A simple decorator used to add statsd probes on main ObjStorage methods (add, get and __contains__)

-Converts SHA1 hashes and multi-hashes to the hexadecimal representation of the SHA1.
+Converts multi-hashes to the hexadecimal representation of the given hash algo.

 Compute the content’s hashes.